krupadiwani05/AdvancedExcel/README.md

 Through these exercises, I gained practical experience in:

 - Analyzing business datasets
-- Applying Excel formulas and logical functions
+- Applying advanced Excel formulas and functions
+- Creating dashboards and reports
+- Using Pivot Tables and Charts for reporting
+- Retrieving and merging data efficiently
 - Identifying trends and patterns
-- Creating reports and summaries
-- Performing business and sales analysis
+- Performing sales and profit analysis
+- Generating business insights
 - Improving data visualization
-- Generating actionable business insights
 - Supporting data-driven decision-making

 ---

 ## 📌 Purpose

-This repository serves as a portfolio of my Advanced Excel work and demonstrates my ability to use Excel for data analysis, business reporting, visualization, and insight generation.
+This repository serves as a portfolio of my Advanced Excel work and demonstrates my ability to use Excel for data analysis, reporting, dashboard creation, visualization, and business insight generation.